Discover Alpaca, Fibre of the Gods

-During the ancient Inca times, alpaca fleece was highly revered, and reserved for use only by royalty and the nobility.
+During the ancient Inca times, alpaca fibre wool was highly revered, and reserved for use only by royalty and the nobility.
 These enchanting animals were said to have been created by Inti, the Sun God, as a gift to the Inca people of Peru.
 Alpaca fleece, Fibre of the Gods.

-In the mid 1800’s, the Europeans started to import alpaca animals and fleece which soon became very popular in high end fashion apparel.
-Today there are over 200,000 registered alpacas in Australia which is the largest population outside of South America.
+In the mid 1800’s, the Europeans started to import alpaca animals and their fibre wool soon became very popular in high end fashion apparel.
+The commercial importation of Alpacas into Australia commenced in the late 1990's.
+The Australian animal population in 2019 is over 200,000 registered alpacas in Australia which is the largest population outside of South America.

 Alpaca fleece types